 Stream Stewardship Action Projects

-Stewardship projects that will help solve problems identified in your stream and prevent water pollution, will also help fulfill Environmental Literacy Standard 1: Issues Investigation and Action, and earn student service learning hours.
-Some sample projects and ideas are included, here, but there are many more.
-Students can design their own.
+Stewardship projects that will help solve problems identified in your stream and prevent water pollution, will also help fulfill Maryland Environmental Literacy Standard 1: Issues Investigation and Action, and earn student service learning hours.
+Some sample projects and ideas are included on this web page but there are many more.
+If you think your stream has larger issues, and may be in need of professional intervention, please review Dynamics of Stream Restoration to learn more.

 Citizen Science: Water Quality Monitoring